 They need help learning how to engage themselves in an authentic, living connection to Christ, trusting him in their hearts, experiencing his unconditional love and healing mercy, relying on his power for living a life of love for God, others, and self.

-Learning to trust Christ in this way requires being honest in relationships with others in the Body of Christ, especially a Christian counselor or support group.
+Learning to trust Christ in this way requires being honest in with God in prayer and in relationships with others in the Body of Christ, especially a Christian counselor or support group.

 For More Information on Self-Injury

-Here are a couple of resources that I found to be helpful:
+Here are a couple of other resources that I found to be helpful:

 S.A.F.E.: Self-Abuse Finally Ends: an approach to professional treatment used by psychotherapists and treatment centers, 1-800-DONT CUT.